AidanRosen/Cse15l-lab-reports/labReportTwo.md

 ![image](https://user-images.githubusercontent.com/43625295/215659475-7e01477c-6d54-454b-8df8-c77aae0c24b9.png)

 Inside the handleRequest method, my servers string is now "/n" + hello.
+The String string field is what retains the input, and the field is modified by the parameters element at index 1 in the inputted string args.

 ## After adding "how are you":

 ![image](https://user-images.githubusercontent.com/43625295/215659536-631ec4e9-f5a9-453f-86d8-783d0683177d.png)

-Like before, the server string is now "/n" + Hello + "/n" + How are you
+Like before, the server string is now ```"/n" + Hello + "/n" + How are you```.
+Since the code is literally ```string += "\n" + parameters[1]```, the string field only ever builds on itself without resetting.

 # Part Two